FSC is developing a robust national risk assessment for sourcing Controlled Wood in Australia

 Consultation on categories 1, 2, 4 and 5 was carried out from 10th January to 9 March 2019 and is now closed.

-A draft risk assessment for category 3 and a draft HCV framework are now available for public consultation.
+Consultation on a draft risk assessment for category 3 and a draft HCV framework was carried out from 15 March to 28 May 2019.

 - Wood harvested in forests in which high conservation values (HCVs) are threatened by management activities (HCVs are areas particularly worthy of protection)